-Hysteria‘s struggles encapsulate many of the things that still represent Def Leppard — ups and downs, overcoming tragedy, persevering and undeniably succeeding.
-Decades after the album’s release, the band continues pressing forward, making music and selling out arenas.
+Hysteria‘s struggles encapsulate many of the things that still represent Def Leppard — ups and downs, overcoming tragedy, persevering, and undeniably succeeding.
+Decades after the album’s release, the band continues pressing forward, making music and selling out venues when touring.

 Ever the optimist, here’s what Joe Elliott had to say in an interview with the Los Angeles Times back in 1987, soon after Hysteria‘s release:

 “All those delays helped the new album.
 It would have been more in the vein of ‘Pyromania,’ more than we wanted it to be.
 With the added time, we’ve been able to expand our musical horizons.
 ‘Hysteria’ has more variety to it and it’s more mature.”